 In 1927 construction began with the Recreational Wing built first to house the congregation’s worship services.
 Soon after, the Educational Wing and Sanctuary were to be constructed.
 The church building was designed by Thomas P. Barber,and based in part on the English Gothic style of Westminster Hall in London.

 On March 16, 1930, the congregation’s faith and perseverance were finally rewarded.
 The majestic facility was unveiled to enthusiastic acclaim, launching its distinguished reign as a Hollywood landmark.

 An historic postcard describes the church building as “…one of the most famous churches on the Pacific coast,” with an atmosphere of “…reverence in symbolic beauty and compelling stillness.”
 In December 1981 the church was declared Historic-Cultural Monument #248 by the City of Los Angeles.

 In September 2013 Hollywood UMC was gifted the property at the corner of Cahuenga and Whipple in Toluca Lake which housed the former Toluca Lake UMC congregation.
-Renamed the Toluca Lake Campus of Hollywood UMC, worship services began in February 2015 at our second church site.
+Renamed Harmony Toluca Lake – a campus of Hollywood UMC, worship services began in February 2015 at our second church site.